 mediate barriers to services within the service delivery system.

-Examples: Some methods that organizations can use to facilitate regular contact among partnering service providers include, but are not limited to: virtual networking; email/phone; co-location; satellite locations or roving vans; and referral or formal contracting.
+Examples: Some methods that organizations can use to facilitate regular contact among partnering service providers include but are not limited to: virtual networking; email/phone; co-location; satellite locations or roving vans; and referral or formal contracting.

 VOC 4.03: Vocational Planning and Monitoring